laresbernardo/lares/README.md

 ## Getting help

-If you encounter a clear bug, please share with us a minimal reproducible example on [Github](https://github.com/laresbernardo/lares/issues) and I'll take care of it.
-For questions and other matters, you can [email me](mailto:webmaster@example.com "email me") directly.
+If you encounter a clear bug, please share with us a reproducible example on [Github](https://github.com/laresbernardo/lares/issues) and I'll take care of it.
+For inquiries, and other matters, you can [email me](mailto:laresbernardo@gmail.com "email me") directly.